Cocoa Touch Layer

 An app can use local notifications to generate user alerts at designated times, whether or not the app is running.

 An app can download content periodically from the network.

 An app can download content in response to a push notification.

-For information on how to support the iOS multitasking model, see iOS App Programming Guide.
+For information on how to support the iOS multitasking model, see App Programming Guide for iOS.

 Auto layout helps you build dynamic interfaces with very little code.
 Using Auto Layout, you define rules for how to lay out the elements in your user interface.
 These rules express a larger class of relationships and are more intuitive to use than the springs and struts model that was used previously.
 For example, you can specify that a button always be 20 points from the left edge of its parent view.